 Additionally, the artist hosted the PBS special Prideland that aired in summer 2020.
 In the hour-long special, Burnside traveled through the American South to uncover LGBTQ stories.

-The Pensacola, Florida, native began performing professionally at the age of 12 as a member of the Hip-Hop/R&B boy band 3D, which afforded him the opportunity to tour the country performing original music alongside folks like Stevie Wonder and Rihanna in such venues as Madison Square Garden and the Nokia Theater.
-Shortly after the group disbanded, Burnside turned his attention to another art form: acting.
+The Pensacola, Florida native began performing professionally at the age of 12 as a member of the hip-hop/R&B boy band 3D, which afforded him the opportunity to tour the country performing original music alongside artists like Stevie Wonder and Rihanna in such venues as Madison Square Garden and the Nokia Theater.
+Burnside is currently working on a solo project and will have new music out in the coming months.

-Passionate about providing quality arts programming and training to youth in underserved communities, Burnside has produced an annual toy drive and concert called “Christmas in the City” in his hometown of Pensacola.
+In addition to his performance work, Burnside is also passionate about producing quality arts content that promotes social change.
+His work as a producer includes film, theatrical and musical events that serve and/or shed light on marginalized communities.
 He has also taught performing arts workshops and spoken at schools across the country about the importance of arts education as a means of personal empowerment and self-expression.